Your opportunity to influence the design and development of stammering research.

 What's it about?

-At the event, which takes place on Zoom, we invite up to two researchers to speak to an audience made up of people who stammer.
+At the online Zoom event, we invite up to two researchers to speak to an audience made up of people who stammer.
 They briefly describe their research idea or project related to stammering which they want to develop.
 Then you as the audience can ask questions about the aims and plans for the idea or project, and give your own input.

 The arena started early in 2022 and so far we've had some really interesting sessions.
 By creating space for discussion and engagement, you can be influential in improving the quality and real-world relevance of stammering research.